ChrisCreevey/catsequences/README.md

   where filename contains a list of files with sequences to be concatenated

   The concatenated alignments are outputted to a file called "allseqs.fas"

+  Partition information will be written to the file "allseqs.partitions.txt"

   The sequence names are read up to the first "." or "|" (or the end of the name)